BDC Hamburger Icon

 Medical malpractice insurance costs

-Across medical specialties, annual malpractice insurance premiums average between $4,000 and $12,000.
+Across medical specialties, annual malpractice insurance premiums average between $4,000 and $12,000, but that varies widely from state to state and across specialties.
 The range of costs reflects the risk each profession represents.
-For example, nurses are less likely to be sued than the doctor who oversees the nurse.
+Nurses, for example, are less likely to be sued than the doctor who oversees the nurse.
 Thus, there is less risk.
-However, nurses could still be named in a lawsuit and aren’t covered by a doctor’s malpractice policy.
+Nurses could still be named in a lawsuit, however, and they aren’t covered by a doctor’s malpractice policy.

 Here are a few examples of medical malpractice premiums:

-• General practitioners: General practitioners’ policies average about $7,500 per policy year.
+• General practitioners: General practitioners’ policies average around $7,500 per policy year, but they can be more than $50,000 in some locations.

-• OB-GYNs: Premiums for obstetricians/gynecologists ― one of the specialties with the most frequent malpractice suits filed ― can be as much as $200,000 or more per year.
+• OB-GYNs: Premiums for obstetricians/gynecologists ― one of the specialties with the most frequent malpractice suits filed ― can be $200,000 or more per year.

 • Nurses: Nurses pay less than other medical professionals, with policies that can be lower than $100 per year.